ANDYHKGSWE/AI-app/README.md

-# Andy's AI Anti Procrastination ADHD
+# Andy's AI Anti Procrastination ADHD Application

 Andy's Anti Procrastination ADHD is a web application designed to help you break down your tasks and conquer procrastination.
 This project leverages React, TypeScript, and Tailwind CSS to provide a clean and responsive user interface.